-Policy: All invoices must be first reviewed approved by the manager of the grant or project for which the expense was incurred.
-Expense vouchers for approved invoices will be prepared and routed through the process outlined below for expense vouchers and paid within 45 days of receipt, or as stipulated within the expenditure agreement.
+Policy: All invoices must be first reviewed and approved by the manager of the grant or project for which the expense was incurred.
+Expense vouchers (EVs) for approved invoices will be prepared and routed through the process outlined below and paid within 45 days of receipt or as stipulated within the expenditure agreement.